pmooney-extend/pmooney-extend.github.io/index.md

 <img src="assets/images/set-variant-js.jpg" />

 <div class="info-container">
     <strong>Important Note</strong>: The variant change function may be in your Assets folder or somewhere else in your Shopify theme.
 </div>

 <h1 id="modal-add-warranties">Rendering the offer modal and adding warranties to the cart</h1>

 ---

-The **Modal Offer** is an interstitial modal rendered before navigating the customer to a new page and adding a product to cart, or as an opportunity on the cart page.
+The **Modal Offer** is a modal rendered before navigating the customer to a new page and adding a product to cart, or as an opportunity on the cart page.
 In the example below, the offer modal appears after the customer added the product to the cart without selecting one of the offered protection plans.

 <img src="assets/images/offer-modal.png">